Cap-go/website/content/blog/how-your-usage-is-counted.md

-The first method returns: 900+ users while the second one is at 200+ users on your account For plan limit I use the first method, who is 100% reliable and to display the chart I use the second one.
+The first method returns: 900+ users while the second one is at 200+ users on your account For plan limit I use the first method, who is 100% reliable, and to display the chart I use the second one.
 You can see both on your account home page.

 ## Storage